Antix-Development/Putt-Till-You-Die/README.md

 ## Technologies

-Putt TIll You Die was developed using Visual Studio Code and Notepad++.
+Putt TIll You Die was developed using [Visual Studio Code](https://code.visualstudio.com/) and [Notepad++](https://notepad-plus-plus.org/).

-Particle imagery was created using GIMP, and all other imagery is drawn programatically.
+Particle imagery was created using [GIMP](https://gimp.org/), and all other imagery is programatically generated.

 Sound effects were created using Frank Force's fantastic [ZzFX](https://killedbyapixel.github.io/ZzFX/).